 The following case study has been developed based on LightCastle’s work with different development, public and private sector clients.

 Since 2013, Syngenta Foundation Bangladesh (SFB) has been successfully running an innovative Farmers’ Hub model in Northern Bangladesh, adding a new dimension to the country’s horticultural scenario.
-Because the project has positively touched lives of several regional farmers and other agricultural players in the value chain, SFB aimed to franchise out the model to local enterprises for scalability and sustainability.
+Because the project has positively touched the lives of several regional farmers and other agricultural players in the value chain, SFB aimed to franchise the model to local enterprises for scalability and sustainability.

 Next, LCP visited the regions and in consultation with the local management team and Farmers’ Hub owners, further refined the value creation area.
-While quantitative data was needed to understand the market size, potential, competition, financial viability et al., qualitative data was sought to establish HR structure, branding guidelines and standard operating procedures – serving to capture and adapt the local context into a world-class franchising model.
+While quantitative data was needed to understand the market size, potential, competition, financial viability et al., qualitative data was sought to establish HR structure, branding guidelines, and standard operating procedures – serving to capture and adapt the local context into a world-class franchising model.